wimhaanstra/emproto/README.md

 ```

 Use Ctrl+C to exit your app.
-This example app doesn't log in to any chargers so it'll show only basic info (no lines info), unless another app has saved the password to `~/evses.json`.
+This example app doesn't log in to any chargers so it'll show only basic info (no state info), unless another app has saved the password to `~/evses.json`.
 Read on to see how to login and get more info from a charger, and how to control it.

 ## Requirements